-For example, if your organization is using tape-based backup rather than cloud-based, then the security measures associated with it also changes.
-If your organization is using the tape-based backup approach by storing the data in any removable media or magnetic drives, then there should have to be some physical security that needs to be taken care of for these back-ups.
-If it's a cloud-based backup approach, then technical teams and security have to make sure that the cloud storages are secure and protected with encryption mechanisms.
+For example, if your organization uses tape-based backup rather than cloud-based, then the security measures associated with it also change.
+If your organization uses the tape-based backup approach by storing the data in any removable media or magnetic drives, then there should have to be some physical security that needs to be taken care of for these back-ups.
+If it's a cloud-based backup approach, then the technical teams and security have to ensure that the cloud storages are secure and protected with encryption mechanisms.

 Major Types of Backup

 There is the most common, major, and popular types of backup are mentioned below:

 As the name suggests, does a full data backup of every single file and a folder as the system is backed up.
 The time required and space is more than other backup types, but the data restoration process for lost data from these back-ups is done faster.